 By Brendon Ojala

-Brendon Ojala is a Registered Financial Adviser with Velocity Financial.
+Brendon Ojala (FSP119244) is a Financial Adviser with Velocity Financial (FSP95466).
 No investment decision should be taken based on the information in this blog alone.
-A disclosure statement is available free of charge upon request.
+A disclosure statement is available here on our website.